 The MHS Turns 100

 In 2017, the MHS turns 100.
 As the oldest civic organization in Madison, we are proud of the important role we play in contributing to the present and future vitality of the town.
 To mark this important milestone, the MHS is planning a celebration of Madison that will last throughout the year.

-A series of pop-up exhibitions highlighting artifacts from our collections opened in February.
+A series of pop-up exhibitions from our collections opened in February.
 The Madison A-Z poster, a project illustrating the best of Madison, launched in April.
-In July, the MHS served as Grand Marshal of the Fourth of July parade and installed posters depicting the changing face of Madison's downtown through the decades in storefronts along the Post Road.
+In July, the MHS was Grand Marshal of the Independence Day parade and installed vintage posters of the changing face of Madison's downtown in storefronts along the Post Road.
 Nearly 200 people attended the highly successful Evening in White in September.

 The centennial gala held on October 19, 2017, capped off a yearlong celebration marking the Society’s milestone birthday.
 Just over two hundred people filled the ballroom at the Madison Beach Hotel for this festive occasion.
 The event honored Jack and Laurie Heflin, Joe Oslander, and Don Rankin--four remarkable individuals who have each contributed significantly to the betterment of the town.

 The gala featured music by Eight to the Bar an eight-person band known for its outstanding instrumentals and vocal arrangements.
 The more than fifty live and silent auction items were another highlight of the night.
 These included two hearth cooked meals at the Allis-Bushnell House, an oyster harvesting adventure in the historic Blakeman beds off Madison’s coast, an oyster dinner with Jacques Pepin and an astronautical weekend at Cape Canaveral for two.